 Born in Philadelphia to professional musicians from Israel, Giora began playing the violin at the age of four.
 He has studied with Patinka Kopec and Pinchas Zukerman at the Manhattan School of Music, and Dorothy DeLay and Itzhak Perlman at The Juilliard School.
 Committed to education and sharing his passion for music, Giora was on the faculty of the Juilliard School and the Perlman Music Program from 2005-2009.
-He was appointed Associate Visiting Professor of violin at the University of Cincinnati-College Conservatory of Music in August 2017.
+He was appointed Assistant Visiting Professor of violin at the University of Cincinnati-College Conservatory of Music in August 2017.
 Through technology and social media, he continues to find new ways of reaching young violinists and music lovers around the world.
-His Facebook page has over 70,000 global followers.

 He is the recipient of an Avery Fisher Career Grant, The Classical Recording Foundation's Samuel Sanders award, and was a Starling Fellow at the Juilliard School.

 Cleveland Plain Dealer

 "High on individuality, Schmidt's rendition of the great violin showpiece was impossible to resist, captivating with lyricism, tonal warmth, and boundless enthusiasm.
 Where so many performances are carbon copies, this one was his alone."

 The Chronicle Herald